 Pro Tip: If you plan to take the “A” train from NYC to JFK at the end of your trip, only get on the train headed for “Far Rockaway” not “Lefferts Blvd.”

 Is there a bus from JFK to Manhattan?

-There are no direct buses that go from JFK to midtown or other parts of Manhattan.
+There are no direct public city buses that go from JFK to midtown or other parts of Manhattan.
 There are buses that can help you connect with the subway or Long Island Railroad but they’re unnecessary for travel from JFK to Manhattan as long as the AirTrain is running normally.

 Some buses do go to specific neighborhoods in Brooklyn, but it would still be worth it to investigate subway options as it’s usually faster to go by subway to get where you’re going than by bus.

 If you’d like, there are private bus companies that run express bus services from JFK to Manhattan.

 Getting from Manhattan to JFK

 You can take all of the above transportation options from Manhattan to JFK Airport at the end of your trip.
 It’s worth it to compare one-way and round-trip ticket prices to see if there’s a less expensive bundled ticket.

 A taxi from Manhattan to JFK still costs the same $52 flat fee (not including tolls and tip) and has the applicable surcharges and taxes depending on the timing of your trip.
 If you’re taking a taxi to JFK, be mindful of the time of day you need to get there in relation to peak NYC traffic times.
 It can take well over 90 minutes to get to JFK if the traffic is thick!